Johnny & Eddie O'Brien

 In January of 1952, a charity basketball game was arranged between the Chieftans and the Harlem Globetrotters.
 Funds would go to the U.S. Olympic basektball team, which was headed to Helsinki that summer.
 The Globetrotters did their share of clowning back then, but they were also a repository of some of the top African-American hardwood talent.
 When they played serious ball—and in pro tournaments they did—the Globies took no prisoners.

 The war resumed in the second half with Johnny on the bench, icing his nose and trying to control the bleeding.
-The Globetrotters stormed back to 55–-54 lead.
+The Globetrotters stormed back to grab a 55–-54 lead.
 Johnny got back into the game and stemmed the tide.
-Slowly but surely, Seattle got their lead back up to 10.
+Slowly but surely, Seattle got its lead back up to 10.

 In the final minutes, the game was played at a frenzied pace.
 Seattle saw its lead whittled to 83–81, and the referee whistled a jump ball with 9 seconds to play.
 The Globetrotters called a timeout, forgetting that they none left.
 They were whistled for a technical foul and Johnny calmly nailed the free throw that iced the game, as there were no three-point shots in that era.
 It was his 43rd point.